Dev-Hassaan/Task-Spider/README.md

 ---

-# 🚀 TaskMaster — From To-Do to Total Control
+# 🕸️ Task Spider — From To-Do to Total Control

-**TaskMaster** is a task management app that begins as a simple to-do list and evolves into a feature-rich productivity platform.
-It’s a learning-friendly, open-source project built with **React** and **Bootstrap** — perfect for developers who want to see how a small app can grow into something powerful.
+**Task Spider** is a dynamic task management app that starts as a basic to-do list and grows into an advanced productivity solution.
+Built with **React** and **Bootstrap**, it’s designed for developers who want to watch a project evolve — feature by feature, step by step.

 ---